rashti-alireza/BH_NS_Binary_Initial_Data/BHNS_ParFiles/readme.txt

-However, this number of iteration is an over-killing for simple cases of BHNS, i.e., zero spin, well resolved BH and not too close objects cases can be treated with a fewer number of iteration;
-see the other param files for a few examples.
+However, this number of iteration is an over-killing for simple cases of BHNS, i.e., zero spin, well resolved BH and not too close objects.
+These cases can be treated with a fewer number of iteration; see the other param files for some examples.

 o.
 Memory requirements on SplitCubedSpherical(BH+NS) grid where BH is excised and UMFPACK is used: